smartdevicelink/sdl_requirements/detailed_docs/iAP_over_BT/iAP_over_BT_re-connection_use_case.md

 _Expected:_

 2. SDL receives signal about USB connection of the same device
-3. SDL receives signal about transport switch of the same device
+3. SDL sends signal about transport switch of the same device
 4. SDL starts `<AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N` reconnection timer

 _Exception 1:_